 Initiate transfers by signing into your account and selecting the card you want to transfer points from.

-If you haven't added a household member previously, you'll need to call before you can choose that card to receive transfers.
-Adding a household member only takes a couple of minutes over the phone, and you will quickly be able to pool points together.
+If the recipient’s card doesn't appear in your list of available options, you may need to call Chase to authorize household sharing.
+Adding a household member only takes a couple of minutes over the phone.
+Afterwards, you'll be able to pool points together online at any time.

 Related: All of the Credit Cards that Earn Chase Ultimate Rewards Points